Neighborhood Association Contact Information

 In addition to the City sharing information with neighborhoods, contact lists are maintained for required land use noticing procedures.
-City code (LOC 50.77.025) requires that prior to submittal of an application for a partition, subdivision, or a major development, an applicant must contact and discuss the proposed development with any affected neighborhood as provided.
+City code (LOC 50.07.003.1.f.ii) requires that prior to submittal of an application for a partition, subdivision, major development or other development permit Planning staff deems neighborhood contact to be beneficial, an applicant must contact and discuss the proposed development with any affected neighborhood as provided.
 The purpose of neighborhood contact is to identify potential issues or conflicts regarding a proposed application so that they may be addressed prior to filing.
 This contact is intended to result in a better application and to expedite and lessen the expense of the review process by avoiding needless delays, appeals, remands, or denials.

 The "Neighborhood Association Board List" (provided on this page) contains contact information for board members of each of the City's recognized neighborhood associations.

-The next update is tentatively scheduled to be published mid to late March.
+The next update is tentatively scheduled to be published in January 2024.

 Any questions or corrections to these lists should be forwarded to Iris McCaleb.